kaaariyaaa/MCBEAddonTemplate/README.md

 # Minecraft Bedrock Add-On TypeScript Template

-This template provides a foundation for developing Minecraft Bedrock Add-Ons using TypeScript, based on the build tools from the MCBEWorldEdit project.
+This template provides a foundation for developing Minecraft Bedrock Add-Ons using

 ## Features